Find an Orthodontist near you

 Underbite

-A malocclusion where the lower front teeth are located in front of the upper front teeth.
+A malocclusion where the lower front teeth rest in front of the upper front teeth.

 Wax